 Need: Since its 2013 launch SecureDrop has earned accolades for the protections its offered whistleblowers and journalists.
-It’s been adopted by major NGOs and newsrooms around the world to accept anonymous tips from sources, with best-in-breed security.
-It’s user & maintenance experience have been a Rube-Goldberg’esque burden for the high-risk humans dependent on it, though.
+It’s been adopted by major NGOs and newsrooms around the world to communicate with anonymous sources, with best-in-breed security.
+Its user & maintenance experience have been a Rube-Goldberg’esque burden for the high-risk humans dependent on it, though.

 Response: In 2017 the SecureDrop team architected a radical simplification of the hardware required to support a Journalist user’s experience—utilizing a virtualized Linux environment called Qubes OS.
-In 2018 the SecureDrop team hired me to work with them in shaping a new experience for journalists using SecureDrop, within the Qubes hypervisor; since named The SecureDrop Workstation.
+In 2018 the non-profit that stewards the SecureDrop project, Freedom of The Press Foundation (FPF), hired me to work with them in shaping a new experience for journalists using SecureDrop, within Qubes OS; a project since named The SecureDrop Workstation.

 Unpacking who our end users are and what they need from SecureDrop—beyond not landing themselves or their sources in jail or at a morgue—was the jumping-off point into my first open source project.

 “Free and Open Source” means that even the The New York Times gets SecureDrop for free—and while a handful of newsrooms do pay for premium support, their few journalist users of SecureDrop are intentionally kept from contact with FPF support engineers.
 Add to that the frenetic pace of most newsrooms, and recruiting for user research was a challenge from the start.
 On past enterprise projects, it was always an option to just hit up some customers for users to learn from.
 Time is the most precious of all resources for journalists, it turns out; later, its own design research finding.